heyoeyo/muggled_sam/README.md

 python run_video.py
 ```

 As with the image script, you can add `--help` to the end of this command to see a list of additional flags.
+For example, you can add the flag `--use_webcam` to run segmentation on a live webcam feed.

 This script is a messy work-in-progress for now, more features & stability updates to come!